usysrc/nibs/README.md

-# Nibs
+# nibs

-Nibs is a tool for automatically bundling and running LÖVE projects.
+`nibs` is a tool for automatically bundling and running LÖVE projects.
 It watches for changes in your project directory and automatically creates a `.love` file and starts the LÖVE engine.

 ## Features